 Is obsession a bad thing?
 Yes, it is and I'll tell you why in this post.

+It can be really toxic when obsession takes over.
 I say this because chances are, it's taking over your reality.
 The more you isolate yourself with being obsessed with something that doesn't affect you personally, the more you become depressed and distracted from life.
-It can be really toxic.

 When I studied Media back in online school, I learned about how media works and how television shows add "perfect and flawless" characters whilst magazine covers with photoshopped models makes it appealing for the audience's ideal crushes.

-The more appealing and popular it is to the viewer, the more views and the more revenue they get.
+The more appealing and popular it is to the viewer, the more views, audience falling into the obsession stage and the more revenue they get.

 Hence when you become addicted to a tv show.
 You want to learn more about them, fantasize about them and even create your own fan versions (fanart or fanfiction) of the tv show.
 Or even making it your social media profile pic and joining fan pages.